 As you compare the forms, think about what information you were able to use to make your decision, and what additional information you might need.
 What questions would you have after looking at these two loans using this version of the form?

 This is not a final version of the form.
 For the next week, we will be testing two forms in the Springfield, MA, area.
 We also are using this in-person research to learn about how other disclosure items required under the Truth in Lending Act are working for consumers.
 For example, how clear are statements about reading your contract?
 Do people understand whether loans can be assumed by a subsequent purchaser?
-We have developed a separate page to test these concepts, and we will be using it with each of the two forms.
+We have developed , and we will be using it with each of the two forms.

 As always, you will be able to tell us if you think key information is missing, or if you think some sections would be more effective if we presented them differently.
 For instance, would the “Comparisons” be more helpful to consumers if we put them somewhere else?